Stephen Nagymihályi

 Stephen (I) Nagymihályi (Nagymihályi (I.) István; died after 1384) was a Hungarian nobleman in the 14th century, who served as vice-ispán of Szatmár County in 1367.

 Family

-Stephen (I) was born into the Nagymihályi family, which possessed landholdings in Northeastern Hungary, mostly Ung and Zemplén counties, and is considered the senior linage of the Nagymihály branch of the gens (clan) Kaplon.
+Stephen (I) was born into the Nagymihályi family, which possessed landholdings in Northeastern Hungary, mostly Ung and Zemplén counties, and is considered the senior lineage of the Nagymihály branch of the gens (clan) Kaplon.
 His father was Andrew (II), one of the sons of the influential lord Jakó Kaplon.
 Stephen had two brothers, Emeric and Nicholas (I).
 Stephen married Helena Szeretvai.
 She was a daughter of Ramocsa, the progenitor of the Ramocsa de Szeretva family.
 Helena was mentioned as Stephen's widow in 1398.